What Is an SMS Implementation Plan?

 Why Do I Need an Implementation Plan?

-At this point in your SMS journey, you should have already secured commitment from top-leadership.
+At this point in your SMS journey, you should have already secured commitment from top leadership.
 If you haven’t, your implementation plan is a great tool to help management understand the requirements and your vision to implement their SMS.
-If you already have top management support, then you have a great tool to help keep them on board and updated of your progress.
+If you already have top management support, then you have a great tool to help keep them on board and updated on your progress.

 If there’s one thing I’ve learned in dealing with management, and people in general, making it easy for them to say yes vastly increases the chance they'll get on board.

 Hopefully this helps to answer some questions about your SMS implementation plan.
 If it has, or if there's more you want to know, leave me a comment below!
 Also, let me know what other questions you have so that we can explore them together!

 - How to Earn Top Management Support for Aviation SMS Programs

 - How to Implement SMS in Small Organizations